Learn how to spot the signs of poor organizational communication - and how to fix it.

-An organization’s executives are tasked with developing and communicating the company’s vision and direction to many important people.
-Leaders of successful organizations are able to align employee behavior with their company’s mission and values.
-They are also able to articulate that mission to external stakeholders.
-To ensure success, leaders must have a communication blueprint.
+An organization’s executives are tasked with developing and communicating the company’s vision and direction.
+Leaders of successful organizations must align employee behavior with their company’s mission and values.
+They must also articulate that mission to external stakeholders.
+To ensure success, leaders need a communication blueprint.

 Like executives, managers must also be skilled communicators.
 The manager’s function is essentially a combination of specific communication events that include translating strategy into actionable tasks, coaching, motivating, and managing employee performance.
-The fundamental skill at play in each of these managerial functions is interpersonal communication – a personal encounter that is more interactive in nature.
+The fundamental skill at play in each of these managerial functions is interpersonal communication– a personal encounter that is interactive in nature.

 In the modern organization, teams and self-directed work groups make up a significant amount of the workforce.
 As a result, team communication cannot be downplayed.
 The success of these teams depends on the communication abilities of its members.
 Effective team communication helps reduce conflict, accelerates decisions, and drives productivity.

-Finally, and ultimately, since the customer is the foundation of any business, customer communication is the most critical skill in the employee-customer relationship.
+Finally, and ultimately, since the customer is the foundation of any business, effective communication is at the heart of the employee-customer relationship.
 Your employees must be able to articulate value propositions, deliver customer care, and respond to customer problems with confidence and conscientiousness.
-Without effective communication skills, customers will be lost, and your business will die.
+Without effective communication skills, customers will be lost, and your business will suffer.